-F. Capital Assets and Depreciation
+F. Capital assets and depreciation

 Capital assets are capitalized at cost (or estimated historical cost) and updated for additions and retirements during the year.
 Donated capital assets are recorded at their fair market value as of the date received.
-The School maintains a capitalization threshold of \$500.
+The School maintains a capitalization threshold of \$500 for computers and \$1,000 for all other items.
 The School does not have any infrastructure.
 Improvements are capitalized.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the asset's life are expensed.

-Depreciation is computed using the straight-line method over estimated useful lives of five years for leasehold improvements and vehicles, and five to seven years for equipment.
-Improvements to capital assets are depreciated over the remaining useful lives of the related c assets.
+Depreciation of equipment is computed using the straight-line method over estimated useful lives of five to fifteen years.
+Improvements to capital assets are depreciated over the remaining useful lives of the related capital assets.
+Leasehold improvements are depreciated over the life of the lease agreement of five years.